-There are currently about 80 discoveries that could be, or are being, considered for development.
+About 80 discoveries could be, or are being, considered for development.
 Most of them are small and will be developed as satellites to established fields.

 Norway's production increased to about 1.48 bboe or 236 mill.
 Sm3 o.e. in 2017.
 About half of the volume is natural gas.